The perfect gilet is warm but not too hot. It's comfortable but smart-ish at the same time. Definitely needs to be washable.

 Top tips for buying a shooting gilet

 A gilet, waistcoat or vest is an essential part of a shooter’s wardrobe.
 They are highly versatile, coming in a variety of styles and materials, be that tweed, fleece or cotton.
 They can be used as effective layering – whether as an outer layer or a mid-layer worn under a jacket or coat – and always make you look smart.
-Make sure you sport one appropriate to the weather and go with a thinner material if you’re wearing it beneath another garment.
+A fleece gilet will take you from the shoot breakfast out into the field to the shoot lunch and back again.